• Ellie Hale, Associate, CAST

-- Andrew O’Brien, Head of Policy and Public Affairs, Charity Finance Group
+• Andrew O’Brien, Head of Policy and Engagement, Charity Finance Group (CFG)

-- Professor Paul Palmer, Cass Centre for Charity Effectiveness
+• Professor Paul Palmer, Professor of Voluntary Sector Management and Associate Dean for Ethics, Sustainability and Engagement, Cass Centre for Charity Effectiveness

-Andrew O'Brien, Head of Policy and Public Affairs, Charity Finance Group
+Andrew O'Brien, Head of Policy and Engagement, Charity Finance Group

 Charity Finance Group is a membership organisation promoting best practice in finance management in the voluntary sector and has more than 2,300 members.
 Andrew leads on CFG’s policy and public affairs work.
 This involves developing policies and representing members on a range of issues and putting forward the sector’s case to policy makers.
 Andrew joined CFG in January 2015 from NCVO, where he was Senior Policy Officer with responsibility for funding and finance.
 He has also worked as Senior Parliamentary Researcher for Chris White MP, supporting him in a number of projects including the passage of the Public Services (Social Value) Act 2012.

-Professor Paul Palmer, Cass Centre for Charity Effectiveness
+Professor Paul Palmer, Professor of Voluntary Sector Management and Associate Dean for Ethics, Sustainability and Engagement, Cass Centre for Charity Effectiveness

 Paul is Professor of Voluntary Sector Management, and Associate Dean for Ethics, Sustainability and Engagement.
 He has extensive knowledge of charity financial, management and Governance issues.
 He was a member of the Charity Commission SORP committee from 2000-2005.
 He acts as an independent consultant on Charities to UBS Wealth Management, and an independent expert on charity dispute issues for courts and arbitration.
 His work also extends into the area of Ethics and Corporate Social Responsibility.